Online Privacy Notice

-American Bank respects the privacy of our customers and knows how important it is to protect the confidentiality of their information.
+We respect the privacy of our customers and site visitors and know how important it is to protect the confidentiality of their information.
 We maintain security standards and procedures to guard against unauthorized access to customer information, and are committed to protecting information on our websites with the same care we utilize for all American Bank transactions.

 What Type of Information Do We Collect and How is it Used?

 We may offer sites or applications that do not require registration.
 We may also offer the ability to conduct banking or otherwise access your accounts via your mobile device.
 When you initiate an online application for one of our products or services, complete an inquiry form, open a chat session or register for an online service, our websites may request information, such as your email address, telephone number or your account number.
 We may also gather your location information resulting from your mobile activity.
 This information allows us to perform certain tasks (for example, correspond with us or review your accounts) and it allows us to provide the information you requested.
 In these cases, we collect only the information necessary to interact with you.
 We also gather other information to track our online and mobile websites usage, such as number of hits, pages visited, and the length of user sessions in order to evaluate the usefulness of our sites.

 Under no circumstances is visitor or customer personal information disseminated or sold to non-affiliated third-party organizations.

 Cookies or Application (App) Data